KevinGliewe/GCore.Data.Structure.InheritedTree/doc/GCore.Data.Structure.InheritedTree.md

 ##### Summary

-Returns the property the node has either througth inheritance of self defining.
+Returns the property the node has either by inheritance of self defining.
-Returns null if the property is not denined for this node.
+Returns null if the property is not defined for this node.

 ##### Returns